-The Sitka Community Land Trust (SCLT) is developing S'us' Héeni Sháak Community Neighborhood and has incorporated the vision for this multimodal pathway into their site plans.
-A more refined trail alignment will be required before construction to ensure the route maintains a low grade for wheeled users.
-With a rock substrate hillside that has already been cleared, excavation work should be relatively straightforward.
-The trailhead would need to be signed and adequately visible so all members of the public feel comfortable using the route through the neighborhood.
+The Sitka Community Land Trust is developing S'us' Héeni Sháak Community Neighborhood and has incorporated the vision for this multimodal pathway into their site plans.
+A more refined trail alignment will be required before construction.
+However, with a rock substrate hillside that has already been cleared, excavation work will be relatively straightforward.
+The trailhead would need to be signed and adequately visible so all members of the public feel comfortable using the route.